·

 Unexpected things you need to know before visiting Dubai with kids: Dubai is a Muslim country, with regular calls to prayer.
 Here: image of a mosque in Dubai

-7. Public holidays
+7. Public holidays are based on the Islamic calendar

 There are public holidays in Dubai for all major events on the Islamic calendar.
 These vary each year (compared to the Gregorian (western) calendar) and depend on the moon phases.
 Check the calendar to see if any fall within your visit.